ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/java-on-axion/3-test-optimization-flags.md

 java -XX:+PrintFlagsFinal -version
 ```

-### Applying your knowledge

-This Learning Path has only provided a sampling of possible benchmarks, but you can try the same steps with the other benchmarks on the (Renaissance docs page)[https://renaissance.dev/docs].
-All workloads will have different performance characteristics, so if you are planning a new application, it may be helpful to find the Renaissance workload that most closely matches your planned workload, and do some tests with various settings to find the optimal JVM environment.
+You'll notice that this command will show you both the flags and their default settings.

+Pay particular attention to the flags labeled `{ARCH product}`, since this denotes an architecture-specific flag.

+Some very useful Arm-specific flags are:

+* `UseLSE`: Enables the use of Large System Extensions, which are ARM-specific features that can improve performance in multi-core systems.
+* `UseNeon`: When true, this enables the use of an advanced single instruction multiple data (SIMD) architecture extension that vastly improves use cases such as multimedia encoding/decoding, user interface, 2D/3D graphics and gaming.
+* `UseSVE`: Enables Scalable Vector Extensions, which improves vector operation performance.

-Ultimately, though, just remember that most performance tuning will be unnecessary, and you can just move your Java workloads to Axion with no changes required.
+Ultimately just remember, though, that most performance tuning will be unnecessary, and you can just move your Java workloads to Axion with no changes required.